msaxena2/logic-types-notes/notes/misc/prelim-propsal.md

 contracts, but was limited in scope to verification of smart contracts in the KEVM ecosystem.

-The main focus of this work expands the *semantics-first* approach beyond traditional programming languages into directly expressing the *semantics of systems* themselves.
-For instance, consider Clinical Decision Support Systems that encode Best Practice Guidelines (BPGs) to assist healthcare providers with situation specific advice for various clinical scenarios.
-In order to build such systems, healthcare practitioners (HCPs) collaborate with software developers to translate paper-based BPGs into a computable medium.
+My work seeks expands the *semantics-first* approach beyond traditional programming languages into directly expressing the *semantics of systems* themselves.
+For instance, consider Clinical Decision Support Systems that encode Best Practice Guidelines (BPGs) to assist healthcare practitioners (HCPs) with situation specific advice for various clinical scenarios.
+BPGs are systematically developed, evidence-based statements that inform HCPs of appropriate treatment for various clinical situations.
+In order to a build CDSSs, HCPs collaborate with software developers to translate paper-based BPGs into a computable medium.
 Essentially, HCPs describe the *semantics* of medical knowledge in BPGs to developers, who subsequently encode it in some programming language.
 This "gap" between the paper-based BPGs, and their encoded executable form, leaves it possible for the *semantics* of medical knowledge in the system to diverge from that of the BPG.
+Such a divergence can potentially lead to worse patient outcomes, and decrease HCP confidence in the system.

+The aforementioned "gap" can be addressed if medical knowledge in a CDSS is expressed in a manner that HCPs can *comprehend*, enabling them to *validate* that the system has intended semantics.
+In [cite-rewriting-CDSS], instead of using a traditional programming language, we used $\K{}$-rules to express medical knowledge.
+While $\K{}'s$ configuration abstraction entailed *concise* representations of medical logic, the $\K{}$-based definition was no more *comprehensible* to HCPs than an equivalent program in a conventional programming language .

+To address *comprehensibility*, we looked at existing paper based BPGs, and extracted *common constructs* from them.
+We developed a new programming language based on these *constructs*, called
+$\MediK{}$, and used it to implement a complex CDSS.
+As programs in our language resemble their paper-based counterparts, they're intended to be directly *comprehensible* to HCPs.
+The use of the semantics-first paradigm ensures that our language has analysis tools, such as a model-checker, that we used to ensure that the CDSS satisfies desired safety properties.

+My proposed work aims to futher expand on our *semantics-first* approach along the following lines:

+ * Use of *semantics-based compilation* to generate *correct-by-construction* summaries of programs that HCPs can use to validate medical knowledge in a CDSS.
+ * Incorporation of Learning Enabled Components (LEC) using *simplex* architecture, where the LEC's recommendation are rejected if they are unaligned with known best practice specified in $\MediK{}$.
+ * Generation of execution proof objects that serve as evidence of adherence to known best practices.